Trap, Neuter, Vaccinate & Return Program

 - Once the application process is completed and the applicant is successful surgery dates will be given

-Program Fee of $45 for each cat includes: Spay/Neuter, Rabies, Revolution, Eclipse 3, Left Ear tipped and micro-chipped (registered to the colony caregiver)
+Every TNR surgery includes: Spay/Neuter, fluids during surgery, Rabies vaccine, Revolution, FVRCP vaccine, Left Ear tipped and a Microchip (registered to the colony caregiver)

 Please Note: This is a high in demand program.
 The HBSPCA has many active colonies currently being supported by our TNVR Program.
 New applicants will be reviewed and approved as we continue to support our active caregiver needs.
 We appreciate your patience with this process.